 Why Remote Advising?

 The historical advising model has been to have a team of local advisors to support the local chapter.
-However, as Americans continue to congregate in large population centers, there are fewer and fewer alumni that are local to support the chapter.
-This is especially true in traditional college towns where, people come to school, get their degree, and then chase opportunity in other cities.
-However, our chapters still need consistent advisory support.
-This is where the need for remote advising techniques and strategies come in to play.
+As the world continues to congregate in large population centers, there are fewer and fewer alumni who are local to support the chapter.
+This is especially true in traditional college towns where people come to school, get their degree, then chase opportunities in other cities.
+Our chapters still need consistent advisory support.
+This is where the need for remote advising techniques and strategies emerge.

-As technology continues to evolve and allow people to connect in-ways never before possible, the traditional model of advising is able to change along with it.
+As many companies adopt the work from home model, and population centers continue to grow, the International Fraternity aims to support our volunteers no matter where they are in the world.
+With technology evolving, the traditional model of advising is able to change along with it.
 While there will be changes to the medium and methodology of advising, several core aspects of advising will need to stay the same in order for the advisor and the advisory board to be effective.
 No matter the advising model, the goal is the same: to provide the best advisory support possible to our undergraduate members.

 What’s the same?